Learning Selective Sensor Fusion for States Estimation: Experiments

-We conducted extensive experiments above four well-known public datasets to learn from different pairs of sensor modalities: the 7-Scenes dataset \cite{Shotton2013} for vision-depth based relocalization, the KITTI odometry dataset \cite{Geiger2013} for vision-pointcloud based odometry estimation, the KITTI raw dataset \cite{Geiger2013} and the EuRoC MAV dataset \cite{euroc} for vision-IMU based odometry estimation.
+We conducted extensive experiments above four well-known public datasets to learn from different pairs of sensor modalities: the 7-Scenes dataset \cite{Shotton2013} for vision-depth based relocalization (Task 1), the KITTI odometry dataset \cite{Geiger2013} for vision-LIDAR odometry estimation (Task 2), the KITTI raw dataset \cite{Geiger2013} and the EuRoC MAV dataset \cite{euroc} for visual-inertial odometry (Task 3).